opencord/platform-install/README.md

 This will bring up various OpenStack services, including Neutron with the VTN plugin.
 It will also create two VMs called *xos* and *onos-cord* and prep them.
 Configuring and running XOS and ONOS in these VMs is beyond the scope of this README.

+### Caveats

+* The goal is to configure HA for the OpenStack services, but this is not yet implemented.

 ## How to install an OpenCloud cluster